 Different characters wear the mask throughout the story, each with a different outcome driven by their ambitions and emotions.
 The only constant is a large, green and bald head, large teeth and mouth, and a bizarre voice.
 For this reason, police and newspapers always refer to him or her as "Big Head".

 The base concept of the character was created by Mike Richardson in the early 1980s.
-The idea was to create anti-hero of bizarre nature, with a weird sense of humour, and whose actions were unpredictable to the reader.
+The idea was to create anti-hero of bizarre nature, with a weird sense of humor, and whose actions were unpredictable to the reader.
 He or she would be a mix between Steve Ditko's The Creeper and Bob Kane's the Joker.
 However, such concept would not become a reality on paper until 1985 when a first sketch of The Mask was made for APA-5, an amateur press publication created by writer Mark Verheiden.

 When Mike Richardson founded Dark Horse Comics in 1986, the concept of the Mask was pitched to writer/artist Mark Badger and the result was a strip called "Masque" as part of the early Dark Horse Presents series.
 The character was different from what Mike Richardson had originally sketched.
 In addition, the increasing complexity of the plot and the difficulty in meeting deadlines forced the team to consider ending the strip after 21 issues.
 With the help of artist Chris Warner, Richardson was able to revert back to its original drawings and start afresh.